 Mario the Celebrity

-When Mario arrived back home, he found that the Mushroom Kingdom was in the grip of an epidemic.
+When Mario arrived back in the Mushroom Kingdom, he found that it was in the grip of an epidemic.
 A cure had already been developed, but many skeptical Toads were refusing to take their medicine, so the Princess asked Mario to act as a spokesman, and through a series of clever adverts wherein Mario dressed as a doctor and fought off giant viruses, enough people were persuaded for the epidemic to subside (Dr. Mario, NES, 1990).

 With the kingdom still recovering, Bowser jumped at the opportunity to snatch the princess through weakened defenses.
 He brought her to his new stronghold in Dinosaur Land, which he had recently conquered and fortified, and once again Mario and Luigi set out to rescue the princess, and liberate the local population of Yoshis while they were at it (Super Mario World, SNES, 1991).